 - Comfortable shoes, preferably flats.

-- Body pillows to help you to sleep with all the aches and pains.
+- Body pillows to help you sleep when you experience pain or aches.

-- Healthy snacks to keep you fit and sate your hunger.
+- Healthy snacks to keep you fit and satiate your hunger.

 - Books on pregnancy and parenthood.